lkk688/AutonomousSystem/README.md

 Re-enter a container: use the command "docker exec -it container_id /bin/bash" to get a bash shell in the container.

-Stop a running container: docker stop container_id
+Stop a running container: docker stop container_id Stop all containers not running: docker container prune

 ## VS Code Remote
 Install Visual Studio Code Remote-SSH and Dev Containers extension.